javadoug/swizzle-params/README.md

     "password: true" will mask the user input in the terminal.
 If you store passwords in the file, make sure the file is not checked into source control.
 Use the `--file` to store the param values outside of the project dir.

-    "noSave: true" will prevent the value from being saved to the disk and thus will always prompt the user to enter it.
+    "mask: true" will prevent the value from being saved to the disk and thus will always prompt the user to enter it.

     "regex: {msg: regex}"" will validate the user input.